Title: Best Practice if you want to automate full accruals for partial periods

 Configuring the Unanet accrual to mirror the other accrual system

-In the screenshot above, the Hourly160 plan posts on a Bi-Weekly basis, beginning with 5/1/2011, which was a Sunday.
+In the screenshot above, the Hourly 150 plan posts on a Bi-Weekly basis, beginning with 5/1/2011, which was a Sunday.

 Automating the Hire Date adjustment with an export/import process

-Our employee (above) started on 12/1/2010, which was a Wednesday.
-You would then need to back date his hire date to the prior Sunday, 11/21/2010 or 11/28/2010, depending on which was the start date of the period.
+Assume our employee started on 12/1/2010, which was a Wednesday.
+You would then need to back date their Hire Date to the prior Sunday, 11/21/2010 or 11/28/2010, depending on which was the start date of the period.
 This calculation can be tedious, especially when multiplied by your number of employees.
-To automate this calculation and process, you can use a Unanet export template to derive the hire date.
+To automate this calculation and process, you can use a Unanet export template to derive the Hire Date.

 To use the referenced export template, save the attached file and import it into Unanet via Admin > Export > Import > Browse.